RandyGaul/cute_framework/doc/ecs/app_entity_type_string.md

 Parameter Name | Description
 --- | ---
 app | The application.
-entity_type | The type of entity.
+entity | The entity to fetch the type of.

 ## Return Value

-Returns the string associated with an entity integer type `entity_type_t`.
+Returns the string associated with an entity's type.

 ## Related Functions